Skip to main content

 Christmas Takes Flight at Shannon Airport

-On the first weekend in December, Shannon airport invited over 2,000 children and their parents to meet Santa Claus 15,000ft above sea level, as the annual Santa Flights took to the skies.
+On the first weekend in December, Shannon Airport invited over 2,000 children and their parents to meet Santa Claus 15,000ft above sea level, as the annual Santa Flights took to the skies.

 Families from all over Ireland arrived at the airport to board the most magical flight of the year.
 Demand is so high for ‘destination Santa’ that tickets are distributed via a lottery system.
 Pauline Spencer from Blackpool in Cork, who brought her son Jacob, had tried for four years in a row to get on board before finally landing tickets.
 She was thrilled with the experience: